cudbg/mpredict.js/README.md

 Then MPredict.js will automatically record the current mouse trace and sample it on the target DOM element(the document object by default)

 ## Demo
 [Click here](https://cudbg.github.io/mpredict.js/prediction-demo.html) to see the demo of predicting mouse position.
-The grey line is the current trace, the orange circles are the predicted positions(10ms to 300ms in future).
+The grey line is the current trace, the orange circles are the predicted positions(20ms to 300ms in future), and the radius of orange circles indicates the standard deviations of predictions by each matched template.

 ## Documentation